pcrumley/tristanAutomater/automater.md

 `config.yaml` file  to look something like

 ```
-BASE_INPUT_FILE: '/PATH/TO/YOUR/input' # we take these values as the base
+# Need and input file to use as the base values
-ROOT_DIRECTORY: '/PATH/TO/batchTristanOUT/' #don't worry about creating this dir but it will overwrite
+BASE_INPUT_FILE: '/PATH/TO/YOUR/input'

+# The directory where our runs will be saved
+ROOT_DIRECTORY: '/PATH/TO/batchTristanOUT/'

 paramOpts:
   mi : [1.,32.,124.]